Saurabh-Singh-55/Snowgenie/README.md

 # SnowGenie: Natural Language to SQL for Snowflake

-🚀 **SnowGenie** is a local-first app that lets anyone—technical or not—query a Snowflake database using plain English.
-No SQL skills or schema knowledge required.
-Everything runs on your machine: LLM, tool server, and database connection.
-No cloud dependencies.
+�� **SnowGenie** is a modern AI-powered app that lets anyone—technical or not—query a Snowflake database using plain English.
+Powered by Google's Gemini AI, it requires no SQL skills or schema knowledge.
+Direct cloud AI integration with local database connection ensures both power and security.

 ---

 ## ✨ Features

-- **Ask questions in natural language** about your Snowflake data.
+- **Ask questions in natural language** about your Snowflake data
-- **Automatic schema analysis**—no need to know table or column names.
+- **Automatic schema analysis**—no need to know table or column names
-- **LLM-powered SQL generation** and execution.
+- **Gemini AI-powered SQL generation** and execution
-- **Clear, formatted answers**—no manual querying.
+- **Clear, formatted answers** with reasoning process displayed
-- **Runs 100% locally**: Ollama for LLM, FastMCP for tool orchestration, direct Snowflake DB connection, and a Streamlit UI.
+- **Google Gemini integration**: Latest AI models (Gemini 2.0 Flash, 1.5 Pro, etc.)
+- **Secure**: Credentials stay local, only queries sent to Gemini API

 ---